Music

 Other Information

 Higher education institutions are becoming increasingly competitive, this is also true of the job market.
 Potential employers and courses are not just looking at grades but also seek out those who stand out from the crowd.
-The diverse nature of music study instils highly desirable skills such as self-management, team work, IT skills, problem solving and communication.
+The diverse nature of the study of music instils highly desirable skills such as self-management, team work, IT skills, problem solving and communication.
 Many employers choose music graduates because they have experienced many of the skills which define employability.